-The Total Pension Liability as of June 30, 2022 is based on the results of an actuarial valuation date of July 1, 2022.
+The Total Pension Liability as of June 30, 2023, is based on the results of an actuarial valuation date of July 1, 2023.
 There were several significant assumptions and other inputs used to measure the total pension liability.
-The actuarial assumptions used in the July 1, 2022, valuation was based on the results of the last actuarial experience study, dated May 3, 2022.
+The actuarial assumptions used in the July 1, 2023 valuation were based on the results of the last actuarial experience study, dated May 3, 2022.
 Among those assumptions were the following:

-• Total Wage Increases 3.50% - 9.00% for Non-University Members and 4.25% The second s for University Members
+3.50% - 9.00% for Non-University Members and 4.25% Total Wage Increases for University Members

-- Investment Return 7.30%

-- Price Inflation 2.75%
+7.30% Investment Return 2.75% Price Inflation

-- Postretirement Benefit Increases
+Postretirement Benefit Increases

-- Tier One Members: If the retiree has received benefits for at least 3 years, the retirement allowance will be increased by 1.5% on January 1st.

-- Tier Two Members, the retirement allowance will be increased by an amount equal to or greater than 0.5% but no more than 1.5% if the most recent actuarial valuation shows the System to be at least 90% funded and the provisions of the increase is not projected to cause the funded ratio to be less than 85%.
+- Tier One Members: If the retiree has received benefits for at least 3 years, the retirement allowance will be increased by 1.5% on January 1st. - Tier Two Members, the retirement allowance will be increased by an amount equal to or greater than 0.5% but no more than 1.5% if the most recent actuarial valuation shows the System to be at least 90% funded and the provisions of the increase is not projected to cause the funded ratio to be less than 85%.

-- Mortality among contributing members

-- PUBT-2010 General Employee mortality projected to 2021.
-Projected generationally using MP-2021.

-- Mortality among service retired members

-- PUBT-2010 Retiree mortality projected to 2021 adjusted 102% for males and 103% for females.
-Projected generationally using MP-2021.

-- Mortality among beneficiaries

-- PUBT-2010 Contingent Survivor table projected to 2021.
-Projected generationally using MP-2021.

-- Mortality among disabled members

-- PUBT-2010 Disabled Retiree mortality table projected to 2021.